wharton/chef-coldfusion10/README.md

     include_recipe "coldfusion10"

-This will run the `coldfusion10::standalone` recipe, installing ColdFusion 10 developer edition in standalone server mode.
+This will run the `coldfusion10::standalone`, `coldfusion10::jvmconfig`, and `coldfusion10::updates` recipes, installing ColdFusion 10 developer edition in standalone server mode.